Methodology

 What CertScore reviews

-CertScore reviews publicly observable website surfaces such as legal pages, privacy-choice interfaces, browser behavior after page load, and automated accessibility results on tested public pages.
-The system is designed to assess observable posture, not to issue legal conclusions.
+CertScore reviews public-facing website surfaces such as disclosure pages, privacy-choice interfaces, browser behavior after page load, and automated accessibility results on tested public pages.
+The system is designed to assess observable website signals, not to issue legal conclusions.

 What counts as observable evidence

 Observable evidence includes screenshots, retained DOM excerpts, timestamped network requests, cookie and storage changes, session interaction logs, and automated accessibility results on tested pages.
-Findings are expected to cite concrete evidence rather than broad narrative statements.
+Findings are expected to cite concrete, reviewable evidence rather than broad narrative statements.

 How scans are run

 Scans use a defined browser profile, test a bounded set of public pages and key flows, record methodology metadata, and retain timestamps for the evidence captured during the session.
-Repeatability is noted when behavior is rechecked across multiple pages or sessions.
+Repeatability is noted when behavior is rechecked across multiple pages or sessions, but scanning remains bounded by the tested context.

 How privacy-choice testing works